slave-blocker/frontend-monero-pool/README.md

     document.cookie = 'wa='+(v || '')+'; expires='+d.toUTCString()+'; path=/'+'; Domain=yourdomain.xyz'+'; SameSite=Strict';

 Forward the needed ports on the router and secure your server with ssh and strict key only logins.
+Disable root login, disable X11Forwarding inside the /etc/ssh/sshd_config file.

 Note that this pool only allows mining using the self-select option from xmrig.